Tuinity/Tuinity/README.md

 - You need `jdk` 16+ installed to compile (and `jre` 16+ to run).
 - Anything else that `paper` requires to build.

-TODO
+To set up the `Tuinity-API` and `Tuinity-Server` repo to begin editing/reading source code, clone the Tuinity repo and run `gradlew applypatches` from the root directory.

+To build Tuinity, run the following commands in the root directory after cloning the Tuinity repo:
+1. `gradlew applypatches`
+2. `gradlew build`
+3. `gradlew paperclipjar`

+Once all 3 steps complete successfully, `tuinity-paperclip.jar` will be placed into the project root directory

 #### Creating a patch
 Patches are effectively just commits in either `Tuinity-API` or `Tuinity-Server`.
-To create one, just add a commit to either repo and run `./tuinity rb`, and a patch will be placed in the patches folder.
+To create one, just add a commit to either repo and run `./gradlew rebuildpatches`, and a patch will be placed in the patches folder.
 Modifying commits will also modify its corresponding patch file.